near/discovery-docs/docs/social/tech.md

 ### Committing data

-The widgets can commit data to SocialDB.
+The components can commit data to SocialDB.
 To simplify the process a custom component `CommitButton` is provided.

 The `CommitButton` component has three custom props:
 - `data` - the data to commit.
 It can be any valid JSON-serializable object.
 The data doesn't have to start with the `accountId` prefix, it will be added automatically.
 - `onClick` - the callback that will be called when the user clicks the button, but before the commit dialog is shown.
 - `onCommit` - the callback that will be called when the user commits the data.

-For example, we can create a notepad widget.
+For example, we can create a notepad component.
 It will load the note from the `experimental/note` key, and will allow to edit it and then save it.
 ```jsx
 const accountId = context.accountId;